The Deeper Thinking Podcast

 Support This Work

-If this episode resonated and you’d like to support deeper thinking in the world, you can do so here: Buy Me a Coffee.
-Thank you for being part of this unfolding conversation.
+If this episode stayed with you and you’d like to support the ongoing work, you can do so gently here: Buy Me a Coffee.
+Thank you for walking this slower path with us.

 Bibliography